Discover Tuscany’s Hidden Renaissance Gems

 The church, adjoining cloister, and chapter house boasts a wealth of extraordinary works of art, including a fresco of Ghirlandaio, Giotto’s crucifix, and Masaccio’s Trinita.

-This striking Gothic building, also known as the Temple of the Italian Glories, is home to the many tombs of great artists such as Machiavelli, Galileo, and Michelangelo.
+This striking Gothic building in Florence, also known as the Temple of the Italian Glories, is home to the many tombs of great artists such as Machiavelli, Galileo, and Michelangelo.

 After the great Arno flood of 1966, Santa Croce was seriously damaged.
-Though much of the church has been restored, many of the works will never be the same.
-The church may be closed to visitors at present, but it’s still worth visiting to see the stunning architecture and neo-Gothic glory.
+However, much of the church has been extensively restored and the building retains its sense of grandeur.
+The city’s Duomo attracts much of the tourist attention because this location is certainly worth visiting to see the stunning architecture and neo-Gothic glory.

 San Miniato al Monte